What Is It?

-Developed by naturopathic physician Peter D'Adamo, the Eat Right for Your Type diet (a.k.a. the Blood Type Diet) advises people to eat certain foods based on their blood type: A, B, AB, or O. D'Adamo—who introduced the plan in his book Eat Right for Your Type: The Individualized Diet Solution to Staying Healthy, Living Longer & Achieving—claims that each blood type digests food proteins (called lectins) differently.
-Furthermore, he believes that eating the wrong foods containing the wrong lectins can cause ill effects on the body—including slower metabolism, bloating, and even certain diseases such as cancer.
+The "eat right for your type" diet, also known as the blood type diet, advises people to eat certain foods based on their blood type: A, B, AB, or O. This diet was developed by naturopathic doctor Peter D'Adamo in his book "Eat Right for Your Type: The Individualized Diet Solution to Staying Healthy, Living Longer & Achieving Your Ideal Weight."
+D’Adamo claims that each blood type digests food proteins (called lectins) differently.
+He believes that eating the wrong foods containing the wrong lectins can cause negative effects on the body.
+These effects include slower metabolism, bloating, and even certain diseases, such as cancer.

-Type AB: As the name implies, this blood type shares characteristics with types A and B. Type AB dieters are encouraged to avoid meats but can safely eat tofu, seafood, dairy, and most produce.
+This blood type shares characteristics with types A and B. Type AB dieters are encouraged to avoid meats but can safely eat tofu, seafood, dairy, and most produce.
 This plan suggests a mix of calming and rigorous exercises for a balanced fitness routine.

-Pros & Cons
+Pros and Cons